davehenton/quality-example/README.md

 1. On your existing `demo-branch` branch, modify `duplication.rb` and `duplication_2.rb` with [these](https://gist.github.com/davehenton/e5bf6a7f415a9aca14df316c5d0a593f#file-duplication-rb) [files](https://gist.github.com/davehenton/e5bf6a7f415a9aca14df316c5d0a593f#file-duplication_2-rb)

 2. Commit to `demo-branch`.
 You should now see duplication issues reported by Code Climate.
+Grab a screenshot of your browser window.

+3. Merge your `demo-branch` into `master`.

+## Tweak your configuration

+1. You'll notice that Quality is now displaying several issue in the Quality UI.
+For example, you'll see that a certain method has a Cognitive Complexity of 9, which exceeds 5 allowed.
+Adjust your Quality configuration so that this check uses a threshold of 10 instead of 5.